Tsu-gu/briar-desktop-snap/README.md

 The notifications and consequently the notification sound is broken.
+I tried adding some extra stage packages but they had no effect so I removed them.

 The most notable part of the snap is: